citp/privacy-policy-historical/f/fr/fre/freescore.com.md

 **Your California Privacy Rights**

 As a California Consumer, you are entitled to know what personal information we may share with third parties for marketing purposes.
-You may review our Privacy Policy below or you may request this information by writing to us at Consumer Affairs, 9500 West Dodge Road, Suite 100, Omaha, NE 68114-3331.
+You may review our Privacy Policy below or you may request this information by writing to us at Consumer Affairs, 8770 W. Bryn Mawr, Suite 1000, Chicago, IL 60631.
 FreeScore understands how important privacy is to our members.
 We have created this online Privacy and Security Policy to demonstrate our commitment to protecting your privacy and providing you with a secure and enjoyable member experience.

 Our mission is to adhere to policies that prevent unauthorized use of your personal information; to maintain the accuracy of the information provided; and to protect the privacy of your information through the use of secure servers and encryption devices.
 The intent of this statement is to answer your questions about our online Privacy and Security Policy.